Skip to main content

 Replication slots must always have a consumer.
 If there is no consumer, the amount of data in the slot will grow.
 You can check if replication slots have a consumer using SQL query or replication slot status.

-If you are no longer using the replication slot, delete it.
+If you are no longer using the replication slot, remove it.

-Read more about logical replication in the section Logical Replication PostgreSQL documentation.
+Learn more about logical replication in the Logical Replication section of the PostgreSQL documentation.

 Configure logical replication